 As Lieutenant Colonel, Spencer served as Assistant Chief of Staff at the White House Military Office from 1994 to 1996.
 He became the first Air Force officer to serve in this position.
 After his assignments at Tinker Air Force Base in Oklahoma, Hill Air Force Base in Utah, Langley Air Force Base in Virginia, and Wright-Patterson Air Force Base in Ohio, he was promoted to Brigadier General in 2005.
 Spencer returned to the Pentagon as Director of Budget Operations and Personnel in the Office of the Assistant Secretary of the Air Force for Financial Management and Comptroller.
 He also served at Headquarters U.S. Air Force as Deputy Assistant Secretary for Budget.
 Later, he served at the Pentagon as Director, Force Structure, Resources and Assessments, Joint Staff.
 In 2012, Spencer was promoted to 4-star General and served his last assignment as Vice Chief of Staff of the U.S. Air Force in Washington, D.C., a position he held until his retirement on August 7, 2015.

-During his military career, Spencer received many awards and recognition.
+During his military career, Spencer received many awards and recognitions.
 He was the recipient of the 1991 Air Force Comptroller of the Year Award, the 2007 Eugene M. Zuckert Management Award, the Legion of Merit, the Defense Distinguished Service Medal, the Air Force Distinguished Medal, and the Defense Superior Service Medal.
 Awards named in his honor are the Air Force General Larry Spencer Innovation Award and the Air Force General Larry Spencer Special Acts and Services Award.
 He has been an independent board member of the Whirlpool Corporation and President of the Air Force Association.

 Spencer resides in Alexandria, Virginia with his wife, Ora Mae Spencer.
 They have three adult children.